tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 ~~~

 A client would send the same request as above for the PvD
-assocated with an HTTP CONNECT proxy on "proxy.example.org:8080".
+associated with an HTTP CONNECT proxy on "proxy.example.org:8080".
 Note that the client will not make the GET request for the PvD to port 8080, but
 to port 443.